hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 ## Exact-weight TSS

-A **threshold signature scheme (TSS)** allows a group of parties to collectively sign a message by aggregating their partial signatures.
+A **threshold signature scheme (TSS)** lets a group of parties collectively sign a message by aggregating their partial signatures.
 The **access structure** of a TSS is the set of subsets of the parties whose partial signatures can be combined to form a valid signature.
-For an aBFT proof-of-stake blockchain, the ideal access structure at any point in the protocol includes any set of nodes holding at least 1/3 of the total stake.
-This means the TSS must support arbitrarily precise (in the case of Hiero, 64-bit) party weights.
+For an aBFT proof-of-stake blockchain, the ideal access structure at any point in the protocol includes any set of nodes holding at least 1/3 of the total consensus weight.
+In a Hiero network, consensus weights are the whole number of HBARs staked to each node, and hence require 64-bit precision since each network has a fixed supply of 50B HBAR.

 Ignoring the amount of work and party interactions required of a verifier, it is relatively straightforward to design such a TSS.
-It is enormously harder to design an **efficient** TSS with this property.
+It is much harder to design an **efficient** TSS with this property.
 Efficiency demands,
 - A stable, succinct **ledger identity** that verifiers can trust during any period since adoption of the TSS in which the network's aBFT properties are not compromised; no matter how many nodes are added or removed, or change their signing keys.